nsnam/ns-3-dev-git/src/olsr/doc/olsr.rst

 interface index.
 The loopback address of 127.0.0.1 is not selected.
 In addition, a number of protocol constants are defined in olsr-routing-protocol.cc.

+Olsr is automatically started at time zero of the simulation, based on the ns-3 Node initialization sequence that eventually leads to
+``olsr::RoutingProtocol::DoInitialize()``.
+Note:  a
-Olsr is started at time zero of the simulation, based on a call to Object::Start() that eventually calls OlsrRoutingProtocol::DoStart().
-Note:  a patch to allow the user to start and stop the protocol at other times would be welcome.
+patch to allow the user to start and stop the protocol at other times would be welcome.